Python (programming language)

-Python is a high-level, general-purpose programming language.
-Its design philosophy emphasizes code readability with the use of significant indentation.
-Python is dynamically type-checked and garbage-collected.
-It supports multiple programming paradigms, including structured (particularly procedural), object-oriented and functional programming.
+Python is a high-level, general-purpose programming language that emphasizes code readability, simplicity, and ease-of-writing with the use of significant indentation, an extensive ("batteries-included") standard library, and garbage collection.
+Python supports multiple programming paradigms but with an emphasis on object-oriented programming and dynamic typing.

 Guido van Rossum began working on Python in the late 1980s as a successor to the ABC programming language.
 Python 3.0, released in 2008, was a major revision and not completely backward-compatible with earlier versions.
 Beginning with Python 3.5, capabilities and keywords for typing were added to the language, allowing optional static typing.
-Currently only versions in the 3.x series are supported.
+As of 2026, the Python Software Foundation supports Python 3.10, 3.11, 3.12, 3.13, and 3.14, following the project's annual release cycle and five-year support policy.
+Python 3.15.0rc1 (which defaults to UTF-8) is out in preview, and the stable release is expected to launch in October 2026.
+Earlier versions in the 3.x series have reached end-of-life and no longer receive security updates.

-Python has gained widespread use in the machine learning community.
-It is widely taught as an introductory programming language.
-Since 2003, Python has consistently ranked in the top ten of the most popular programming languages in the TIOBE Programming Community Index, which ranks based on searches in 24 platforms.
+Python is widely taught as an introductory programming language.